 The lack of Steve Austin’s voice in chapter 12 — which covers the period where Pillman forms a lasting friendship with Austin as part of the The Hollywood Blondes tag team — is glaring, but understandable.
 There are plenty more voices to hear from, not least of which being Pillman’s own as the author cleverly uses old interview transcripts to offer up relevant thoughts from the man himself.

 Crazy Like a Fox is written with wrestling fans in mind and as such the book doesn’t waste time on needless fluff or exposition as it pertains to the business in question.
-You’ll find cunning detail of the political dealings between WWF and WCW during the mid-nineties for instance, but for something as easily digestible as the practice of ‘blading’, an elegant paragraph mixed in with an entertaining anecdote about Brian is refreshingly succinct enough.
+You’ll find cunning detail of the political dealings between WWF and WCW during the mid-nineties for instance, but for something as easily digestible as the practice of ‘blading’, an elegant paragraph mixed in with an entertaining anecdote about Brian is succinct enough.

 For wrestling aficionados, the rundown of Pillman’s work on the microphone makes for great reading as does the coverage of arguably his best match versus Jushin Liger at Superbrawl 92.
-Every element you would expect to be covered about Pillman’s life is mentioned here and with that comes a noticeable momentum that the book builds from page to page.
+Every element you would expect to be covered about Pillman’s life is mentioned here, and with that comes a noticeable momentum that the book builds from page to page.

 Worthy of special consideration are the chapters dealing with Pillman’s “Loose Cannon” gimmick that saw the wrestler warp expectations with innovative matches and storylines that blurred the line between reality and make-believe.
-Whilst this sort of thing is a bit more common today, reading about the creation of Pillman’s new personality here is especially intriguing.
-It outs what a deceptively clever guy Pillman was during his tragically short run and how ahead of his time he was in thinking up some of these fascinating and apparently lucrative ideas.
+Whilst this sort of thing is a bit more common today, reading about the creation of Pillman’s new personality here is especially insightful.
+It outs what a deceptively clever guy Pillman was during his tragically short run, and how ahead of his time he was in thinking up some of these fascinating and apparently lucrative ideas.

 O’Rourke ventures into some dark territory towards the end of the book by analysing whether Pillman’s wilder character during these years contributed to his waning emotional well-being.
 It’s a thought-provoking thread of inquiry that you can draw parallels to elsewhere in the world.
 Numerous times I was reminded of Alice Cooper; the shock rock musician whose alcoholism and subsequent relapse was, by his own admission, often due to his inability to separate himself from his on-stage character, citing that the more people wanted to see that self-destructive persona in performance, the more compelled he would be to oblige them.

 To critique something can also be to love something, and indeed it’s riveting to see the author round off this bio with a highly critical look at the wrestling business itself.
-O’Rourke brings years of knowledge and careful research to bear here by analysing Pillman’s career through a wider lens and taking aim at a business that often plays fast and loose with the lives of those who dedicate themselves to it.
+O’Rourke brings years of knowledge and careful research to bear here by analysing Pillman’s career through a wider lens, and taking aim at a business that often plays fast and loose with the lives of those who dedicate themselves to it.

 It all leads to desire.
 A desire to understand the why behind the decisions that Pillman made (even though with some questions we’ll never know the answer) and a desire to understand how his seemingly bright future could have been undone at the worst possible moment.
-There’s no doubt that this exercise in ‘what could have been’ leads to a depressing finale to Pillman’s story, but it’s a story filled with excitement and tenderness nonetheless.
+There’s no doubt that this exercise in ‘what could have been’ leads to a depressing finale to Pillman’s story, but it’s still a story filled with excitement and tenderness nonetheless.

 Brian William Pillman should by all rights have been “the man” as far as his chosen profession is concerned and Crazy Like a Fox acts as a perfect tribute to that sentiment.
-This book delivers a seamless narrative of a mysterious man’s life, at once an exhaustive look at sports history and a superb education in all things professional wrestling.
+This book delivers a seamless narrative of a mysterious man’s life, at once an exhaustive look at sports history, and a superb education in all things professional wrestling.

 Give yourself a brush with greatness and read it now!